Austin Duke

-Austin P. Duke (born August 3, 1993) is a former American football wide receiver for the Barcelona Dragons of the European League of Football (ELF).
-He played college football for Charlotte and later professionally for the Carolina Panthers of the National Football League (NFL).
+Austin P. Duke (born August 3, 1993) is an American former football player.
+He signed with the Carolina Panthers of the National Football League (NFL) as an undrafted free agent in 2017.
+He played college football for Charlotte.

 College football

 In 2013, Duke began his college football career with the Charlotte 49ers as a member of UNC Charlotte's first varsity football team since 1948.
-As their leading receiver in each of his four seasons with the 49ers, he would go on to finish his college career in 2016 as their all-time leading receiver in receptions (253), receiving yards (3,437), and receiving touchdowns (24).
+He was the team's leading receiver in each of his four seasons with the 49ers, and would go on to finish his college career in 2016 as their all-time leading receiver in receptions (253), receiving yards (3,437), and receiving touchdowns (24).

 Professional football

 Carolina Panthers

 On May 5, 2017, Duke signed with the Carolina Panthers of the National Football League (NFL), and spent the remainder of the 2017 NFL season on the Panthers' practice roster.

 On January 1, 2018, Duke was signed to a reserve future contract with the Panthers.
 Duke would go on to participate in the Panthers' training camp, and appeared in 4 NFL preseason games, accumulating 69 yards on 9 receptions.
 On September 1, 2018, Duke was released by the Panthers at the end of training camp.